 Warmouth, like all members of this family, reproduce by constructing a nest for egg deposition.
 Nest building begins in mid-May and peaks in early June, but spawning may extend into August.
 Nests are built near underwater structures, a stump or clumps of vegetation but seldom on clean sand.
 The nests will be separated unless sites are limited; then they may adjoin each other.
 Most nests are constructed in 1 1/2 to 4 feet of water.
 The nest is constructed and guarded closely by the male until the fry depart.
 The male is very aggressive in his territory, approaching all intruders with flared gills, open mouth and blood red eyes.
 Eggs hatch in about 3 days, and the fry leave the nest in 5 to 6 days.

 Young warmouth reach 1 to 2 inches in length by autumn and attain maximum size of about 7 to 8 inches by the fifth year of life.
-There is no record-size warmouth in Iowa, but the largest fish listed elsewhere was over 11 inches in length.
+The largest fish listed elsewhere was over 11 inches in length.

 Recent stream sampling information is available from Iowa DNR's biological monitoring and assessment program.

 Harlan, J.R., E.B.
 Speaker, and J. Mayhew.
 1987.
 Iowa fish and fishing.
 Iowa Conservation Commission, Des Moines, Iowa.
 323pp.

 Loan-Wilsey, A. K., C. L. Pierce, K. L. Kane, P. D. Brown and R. L. McNeely.
 2005.
 The Iowa Aquatic Gap Analysis Project Final Report.
 Iowa Cooperative Fish and Wildlife Research Unit, Iowa State University, Ames.